usharesoft/appcenter-docs/admin/en/source/pages/install/install-live-system.rst

 These packages can be installed via yum package command-line tool.

-Setting Up UShareSoft Repository
+Setting Up Official Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To install the UForge AppCenter packages, the official repository must be registered.
 These repositories have restricted access, requiring an access id and key.
-Please contact UShareSoft if you do not have this ID and key.
+Please contact your vendor if you do not have this ID and key.

 To register a new repository, create a file in /etc/yum.repos.d/ directory with the following information: